otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/04-caching-and-compression/04-caching-and-compression.md

 How does the **cache** know when there is a data change?

-Firstly, let us understand a couple caching mechanisms:
+Firstly, let us understand a couple of important caching mechanisms:
 - **Entity Tag (ETag)**: An **ETag** is a unique identifier for a specific version of a resource.
 It is used to determine if the resource has changed.
 If the resource has changed, the **ETag** changes.
 If the resource has not changed, the **ETag** remains the same.
 - **Last-Modified Header**: The **Last-Modified** header is a response header that indicates the date and time at which the resource was last modified.